pts/tinyveracrypt/README.txt

   encrypted volumes, and no other tools for creating encrypted volumes.
-* tinyveracrypt interoperates with veracrypt, truecrypt and cryptsetup: other tools can open encrypted volumes created by tinyveracrypt, and, if AES XTS encryption is used, then tinyveracrypt can also open encrypted encrypted volumes created by the other tools.
+* tinyveracrypt interoperates with veracrypt, truecrypt and cryptsetup: other tools can open encrypted volumes created by tinyveracrypt, and, if the supported cipher and hash is used, then tinyveracrypt can also open encrypted encrypted volumes created by the other tools.
 * tinyveracrypt can create encrypted volumes with custom header values (e.g. the encrypted volume can start at any offset within the raw device,